-With finality as Blair County's primary goal, Blair County supports the request for the Supreme Court to take jurisdiction pursuant to its powers as the King's Bench without taking a position on whether the undated ballots should be counted or not.
-However, again, with finality as the goal, the Supreme Court should limit its approach to this matter by simply staying certification of the Republican nomination for the United States Senate pending either clarity (whether the Migliori decision is intended to apply to the current election) and/or finality (rehearing and/or any United States Supreme Court action) of the federal court action.
-By taking this approach, the Respondent counties are removed from active involvement in two (2) Pennsylvania appellate court cases (Commonwealth Court and Supreme Court), and the federal courts can make the final determination under federal law whether dating the declaration envelope is an undue burden.
+With finality as Blair County's primary goal, Blair County has supported the request for the Supreme Court to take jurisdiction pursuant to its powers as the King's Bench without taking a position on the of counting undated ballots.
+Thus, Blair County is opposed to the Motion for Special Injunction.
+In the alternative, if the Commonwealth Court elects to proceed, this Honorable Court should limit its approach to this matter by simply staying certification of the Republican nomination for the United States Senate pending either clarity (whether the Migliori decision is intended to apply to the current election) and/or finality (rehearing and/or any United States Supreme Court action) of the federal court action.
+By taking this approach, the Respondent counties are removed from active involvement in in this matter, and the federal courts can make the final determination under federal law whether dating the declaration envelope is an undue burden.